-There is no better experience than achieving your dreams, and despite it being ten years ago, for Cycling Australia star Kaarle McCulloch receiving the news she made the team for her first multi-sport event for Australia is a memory which feels like yesterday.
+There is no better experience than achieving your dreams, and despite it being ten years ago, for Cycling Australia star Kaarle McCulloch receiving the news she made the team for her first multi-sport event for Australia is a memory that feels like yesterday.

 “I remember getting the phone call because it had been my dream to go to a multi-sport event, and seeing it was my first multi-sport event, I was pretty excited about it,” McCulloch said.